surifirstpin/biplus_documentation/docs/Model.md

 ## Defining new relations
-A Project is collection of files that describes how database tables are connected to each other and how BiPlus will interrupth
+A Project is collection of files that describes how database tables are connected to each other and how BiPlus will portray those tables.

    Select the model section and click projects.

 click on new project button and specify the below fields:
 ## mappings